iamtomhewitt/home-dashboard-recipe-manager/README.md

     ]
 }
 ```
-* Specifying a day in the query parameter will return a specific day: `/planner?day=Monday`

 ### `/planner/add (POST)`
-* Adds a recipe to a specific day of the planner
+Adds a recipe to a specific day of the planner.
+Specifying the same day will overwrite the existing entry.
-* The name of the recipe and the day of the week should be included in the JSON payload
-* Specifying the same day will overwrite the existing entry
-#### Request body
+#### Request Body
 ```json
 {
     "day": "<day>",